Whether you're hiring your first employee or your 50th, it's important to know what forms you need to withhold taxes, and pay your team.

 Form I-9

-Also known as the Employment Eligibility Verification form, Form I-9 verifies that an employee is eligible to work in the USA, and must be completed by each new hire, even if using E-verify.
-Not sure if you're required to complete E-verify checks in your state?
-Not all employers are.
-Check USCIS or contact the state for further information on E-verify.
+Also known as the Employment Eligibility Verification form, Form I-9 verifies that an employee is eligible to work in the USA, and must be completed by each new hire, even if you're using E-verify*.

 Form W-4